LU-Hongbo/ronin-adventure-api/README.md

-# Welcome to Hongbo's Blog
+# Welcome to Ronin Adventure

-From Jan 13, 2024.

-This blog will contain information about moving to Canada, tech, personal
+The content of the blog will contain information about

+- Moving to Canada
+- Way of thinking
+- Tech
+- etc.

 ## Commit message format